Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 3. DNS validation

-4. Install your certificate on to your device
+4. Install your certificate onto your device

 1. This varies in difficulty depending on your vendor and OS